 |Walking a monkey is nothing like walking a dog.|

 |5 Minutes after this picture, Sport peed on Sierra's head|

 Finding a solution sometimes means finding a need that needs to be filled.
 For Sierra, Zoe, and I, we found the animal rescue center just outside of the Masaya Zoo.
 There, we met Steven Lyons from Tyler, Texas who has since relocated with his wife to Masaya, Nicaragua.
 He helps rehabilitate far too many forest animals in a successful reintegration program.
-People are crazy, and their expectations on animal ownership are even more so.
-We never wanted to keep the monkey and parrots just save them from the jerk-offs who exploit them.
-In our case, spending money buying these critters was well spent as long as they can be released back to the wild.
+People are often times crazy, and their expectations on animal ownership are even more so.
+We never wanted to keep the monkey or parrots, just save them from the jerk-offs who exploit them on the side of the highway.
+In our case, spending money buying these critters was well spent as long as they can eventually be released back to the wild.